mkumar73/beckernick.github.io/_posts/2016-09-30-parallel-record-linkage.markdown

 1. Initialize a multiprocessing.Pool object as `pool`
 2. Use the `map` function from `pool` and pass it my fuzzy match function and the synthetic companies list
 3. Close the pool
-4. Join the output from the pool workers
+4. Join the output from the pool's parallel workers

 It's really that simple.